java-hater/youtube-to-dl/README.md

   ### Frontend
     4. npm install
     5. npm run dev
-  6. Open 'http://localhost:(the port specified in the console)'
+  6. Open http://localhost:(the port specified in the console)
   7. Paste a YouTube URL in the search bar.